ComputerSmoke/ChessButGood/README.md

 A Unity implementation of Chess but Good.
-The project is in its very early stages, and many game mechanics are currently missing.
+Currently locally playable with some features missing.

+Missing features:
+rules (the ones that get selected mid-game)
+Online multiplayer (and associated menus) local vs computer
+Declare winner of game